ArchetypalTech/wiki-static-content/readme.md

+# Example Static Content Repo For Wiki Instances

+---
-# Welcome to Community content
+## Welcome to Community content

+This would be a community facing **public** repo.
 Rules and regs in order to submit PRs